MicrosoftDocs/architecture-center/docs/checklist/data-ops.md

 - Data and security officers have sightlines into how data is being used, who has access, and where sensitive data might be located.

 **Defined, clear roles**
-- Engineers, testers, data scientists, operations, data analysts, business users, data officers all work together and understand their roles in the project.
+- Engineers, testers, data scientists, operations, data analysts, business users, and data officers all work together and understand their roles in the project.
 - Stakeholders are identified, and you understand what's motivating stakeholders to start making data-driven decisions.

 **Use cases for data movement**